 Collect data

 Customer knowledge is also a significant aspect of Valentine’s Day marketing.
 Brands can leverage interactions with their audience to collect relevant data, particularly regarding product preferences, as well as opt-ins for their future communication campaigns.
-This information can be used throughout the year to better segment their clientele and send personalized content and offers.
+This information can be utilized throughout the year to better segment their clientele and send personalized content and offers.

 Foster loyalty and strengthen brand attachment